smwesten-usgs/swb2/doc_src/pages/index.md

 model domain when the flow-routing method is enabled.
 SWB uses the flow-direction grid to determine how to route overland flow between cells.
-The user must create the flow-direction grid consistent with the D8 flow-routing algorithm (O’Callaghan and Mark, 1984), with flow directions defined as shown in figure 2–5*B*.
+The user must create the flow-direction grid consistent with the D8 flow-routing algorithm (O'Callaghan and Mark, 1984), with flow directions defined as shown in figure 2-5*B*.
 The original algorithm assigns a unique flow direction to each grid cell by determining the steepest slope between the central cell and its eight neighboring cells.
-For the cells shown in figure 2–5*A*, the steepest descent algorithm results in flow from the central cell to the southwest; the corresponding cell figure 2–5*B*, located to the southwest of the central cell, contains the number 8.
-By convention, therefore, the D8 flow direction for the cell shown in figure 2–5*A* is 8.
+For the cells shown in figure 2-5*A*, the steepest descent algorithm results in flow from the central cell to the southwest; the corresponding cell figure 2-5*B*, located to the southwest of the central cell, contains the number 8.
+By convention, therefore, the D8 flow direction for the cell shown in figure 2-5*A* is 8.

 5. Example (a) elevation grid values, in meters, and (b) resulting D8 flow-direction encoding.